Read This Post Before Burning...

 How a Candle Works

-The burning wax vapour produces most of the light and heat, reaching temperatures of up to 2,550 degrees Fahrenheit.
+The burning wax vapour produces most of the light and heat.
 This is why the candle’s wick lasts so long, it is simply acting as a kind of fuel line.
 Once the wax has been used up, the candle can no longer be burnt as there is no longer any fuel for the fire.

 - Never leave a lit candle unattended.